MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/updates/software-update-status.md

 - Office 365 GCC
 - Office 365 GCC High and DoD

+> [!NOTE]
-Volume licensed versions of Office, such as Office LTSC 2021 or Office 2019, aren't shown on this page.
+> Volume licensed versions of Office, such as Office LTSC 2021 or Office 2019, aren't shown on this page.

 ## Related articles